michaelandrefraniatte/michaelandrefraniatte/README.md

 **• Restriction:** Sharing or using undirectly constitute infringements to copyrights sanctionned by copyright laws.
 Redistribution, embed, developpement, research, discovery, support, or commercialisation are strictly prohibited in any way and in any manner.

+**• Demand:** Anyone can ask custom programs or customization of existing programs to author.
+It's a matter of time.
+With updates from time to time on what author implemented and such amont of works author did, with lack of sponsors, it couldn't be maintained.

+**• Access:** Anyone can ask access to works of author while it would not be available publicly.
+Massive amount of access is destroying works of author because it's hacky, tricky, and risky, such it would ask to author to make update often.
+Author is waiting.

 **• Availability:** The author did not set his works available publicly for anyone can come to take it freely.
 Any work deserve a salary.
 Unfortunatly, author could not count on the honesty of anyone.
 At the same time, works of author don't deserve to be lost.

 **• Liability:** Who's not agree with this license agreement shall not use anything and shall delete everything.
 This license agreement stand for any work of author or anything using in any manner any work of author.
 Author has enough evidence to be credible.